 Most Americans don’t believe they are working well to live within their means and that has a huge impact on our overall well-being.
-When out money isn’t right, our minds aren’t, either.
+When our money isn’t right, our minds aren’t, either.

 If you want to be happier and smarter, you’ll need to change your mind about money.
-Our solutions center has a bunch of different ways for you to keep your money goals on track (or make goals if you haven’t done so yet!)
+Our Education Center has a bunch of different ways for you to keep your money goals on track (or make goals if you haven’t done so yet!)
 Don’t be discouraged.
 It’s never too late.

 Article last modified on June 7, 2017.
 Published by Debt.com, LLC .